3 US-based economists win Nobel for research on wages, jobs

 He said he and his co-author Kreuger faced disbelief from other economists about their findings.
 “At the time, the conclusions were somewhat controversial.
 Quite a few economists were skeptical of our results,” he said.

-Imbens’ wife, Susan Athey, is also an economist and president-elect of the American Economic Association, and Imbens said they sometimes argue about economics in front of their three children.
+Imbens’ wife, Susan Athey, is also an economist and president-elect of the AEA, and Imbens said they sometimes argue about economics in front of their three children.

 “This means, I hope, they’ll learn that they need to listen to me a little bit more,” he said. ”I’m afraid it probably won’t work out that way.”